 Nasturtium maintenance is very light.
 Aside from regular, weekly watering, you don’t need to prune or deadhead.
 Soil does not generally need to be amended as these plants do very well in lean, light and well-drained soil.

-Fertilizing tends to result in excessive foliage and fewer flowers.
+Fertilizing tends to result in excessive foliage and fewer nasturtiums flowers.

 Although pruning and deadheading are not necessary to maintain healthy plants.
 However, if you want to keep your plants blooming vigorously throughout the growing season removing dead and faded flowers will help.